Jenever

 Jenever (/dʒəˈniːvər/, /nl/), also known as Hollands, genever, genièvre, pekèt, or sometimes as Dutch gin (archaic: Holland gin or Geneva gin), is the juniper-flavoured traditional liquor in the Netherlands, Belgium, and adjoining areas in northern France and northwestern Germany.
 As an EU and UK protected designation of origin, the term jenever and its soundalikes can only be used if the product is made according to the specifications in Belgium, the Netherlands, and small regions of France and Germany.
-Gin was developed in Britain after the introduction of jenever to the island.
+Modern gin was derived from historical jenevers after they were introduced to Great Britain.

 History

 Jenever was originally produced by distilling malt wine (moutwijn in Dutch) to 50% alcohol by volume.
 Because the resulting spirit was not palatable due to the lack of refined distilling techniques (with only the pot still available), herbs were added to mask the flavour.
 The juniper berry (which comes from the Latin juniperus), hence the name jenever (and the English name gin), was used for its alleged medicinal benefits.

 At least in some regions, such as around Ommen in Overijssel, Netherlands, jenever is distilled from spelt, an old variety of wheat.

 The first written references to genever (or jenever) are found in scientific papers written by several Flemish authors.
 Jacob van Maerlant (Bruges, 1235 – 1300) described how to add parts of the juniper tree to a spirit made of distilling wine in his book Der Naturen Bloeme, published in 1266.
 It was the first writing of distilling in Dutch and had to do with the juniper tree.
 Later on, in 1522, the Antwerp-based doctor Phillipus Hermanni wrote the first recipe for genever.
 He described how to mix crushed juniper berries with wine and distill it afterwards.
 The very first versions of genever were being made for medical purposes and came from distilled wine.
 Later on, when cold periods drove out the vineyards in Flanders, it was replaced by distilling beer, calling it malt wine.

 There is tradition that attributes the invention of jenever to the Dutch chemist and alchemist Franciscus Sylvius de Bouve (1614–1672).
 However, the evidence suggests that jenever was already known and used as a medicine in the 1500s.
 Already by 1606 (several years before Sylvius's birth), the Dutch had levied taxes on jenever and similar liquors as alcoholic drinks, suggesting that jenever had by then stopped being considered a medicinal remedy.
 Furthermore, prior to Sylvius's tenth birthday, jenever appeared in Philip Massinger's 1623 play, The Duke of Milan, which referred to the drink as "geneva".
 Geneva was the Anglicized name for jenever (even though the drink has no relation to the Swiss city of Geneva), a name that English soldiers had brought back with them when returning from battle in the Low Countries, first in 1587 (well before Sylvius's birth) and again during the early 1600s.

 Since the 1950s, Dutch flag carrier airline KLM has issued a series of Delft Blue houses modelled on buildings in the Netherlands filled with jenever, which are presented to passengers.